I really shouldn’t be putting this up – it definitely doesn’t come under the ‘healthy living’ theme!

 6. Pour the mixture into the pastry case and arrange the walnut halves on top.
 Bake for 45-50 minutes.

 P.S.
-There’s a handy little download with lots of afternoon tea ideas over on The At Home page.
-Treat yourself to a Sunday afternoon garden party!.
+P.S.
+This Handy little download has lots of afternoon tea ideas.
+Treat yourself to a Sunday afternoon garden party!